elliotm24/elliotm24/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a second year at the University of Oregon studying physics and mathematics.
+Second year at the University of Oregon studying physics and mathematics.
 I am interested in research and pursuing a Ph.D in these fields.
-I have experience with Python, JavaScript, and C. Pursuing projects in chaotical dynamical systems through the math DRP program at the University of Oregon.
+I am experienced with Python, JavaScript, and C. Currently, I am pursuing projects in chaotical dynamical systems through the math DRP program at the University of Oregon.

-¡Hala Madrid!
+I am an avid soccer fan who loves Real Madrid and AC Milan.